 Students with high academic standing are nominated annually for membership in Chi Epsilon, the national honor society for civil engineers.

 Engineers without Borders supports community-driven development programs through the design and implementation of sustainable engineering projects and fostering responsible leaderships.
 It promotes the professional development of members by its programs and relations with other EWB student chapters.
 To learn more, visit our website at email@example.com.

 Membership in the American Society of Mechanical Engineers student section is open to all mechanical engineering students in good standing and provides the opportunity for field trips to local industrial plants, attendance at technical presentations, social activities, and access to interesting professional literature.

 4+1 BS/MS Mechanical Engineering Program

 The 4+1 combined BS/MS Mechanical Engineering degree program is available to qualified mechanical engineering upper-level students.
-Two graduate-level courses (MECH 6602 and MECH 6604) taken during the senior year replace two undergraduate courses in the BS program in Mechanical Engineering and count toward the MSME degree program.
+Two graduate-level courses (ME 602 and ME 604) taken during the senior year count toward both the BS and MS degrees in Mechanical Engineering.
 During the fifth year, students complete the MSME degree by taking nine more ME graduate-level courses.